lhayhurst/legacybot/README.md

 # Legacybot
 This is a Discordbot for helping out with "play by post" games of [Legacy: Life Among the Ruins](https://ufopress.co.uk/our-games/legacy-life-among-ruins/).
-If you want to jump right in, the commands used by the bot are listed below, and the [TUTORIAL.md](TUTORIAL.md) has a bunch of examples.
+If you want to jump right in, head over to the [TUTORIAL.md](TUTORIAL.md).

-Legacy Bot is currently in ALPHA TESTING and as such any data written to it can be blown away at any moment!
-Once it proceeds to BETA it will have permanent storage.
+Legacy Bot is currently beta testing.
+It is hosted in [Heroku](https://www.heroku.com/home).
+All of its data is stored in a [Mongodb](https://www.mongodb.com/) database using [mLab](https://elements.heroku.com/addons/mongolab).

 ## Installation